CoenWarmer/kibana-review-tool/README.md

 - run yarn kbn bootstrap
 - start es + kibana
 - optionally load test data / fixtures

-*Now* the review can start in earnest.
+- understand the code
+- understand the intended behavior
+- judge the code in terms of coding standards
+- judge the code in context of the product
+- judge if the code covers both happy and unhappy paths

-This is slow an unwieldy.
+This, especially the getting started parts, is slow an unwieldy.

 The speed of bootstrapping / starting Kibana we can't fix easily, but we can improve our tooling.